hikeventures/hikeventures.github.io/_posts/best/2016-04-18-best-wallet-hiking-backpacking.markdown

   - wallet
 ---

 In this blog post I would like to present you with my selection of the best wallets for your next hiking or backpacking trip.
+We make a commission for purchases made through the following links which will help us to keep this blog running.

 As with hiking clothes a wallet should be easy to clean, water resistant or dry fast.